 Did you know that pizza is the most Instagrammed food in the world?
 The #pizza hashtag users tag deliciously cheesy images of their favorite pies.
 Use this hashtag to share a picture or video of your most popular pizza on social media.

 Some popular hashtags to use alongside #pizza are #pizzatime, #pizzeria, and #pizzalover.

 Another cuisine-specific hashtag, #sushi users often share their shots of different roll types.
 Sushi is also one of the top Instagrammed foods.
 It’s no surprise because the presentation is key for sushi rolls.
 When using the sushi hashtag you can also incorporate related tags like these:

 You can tell that these hashtags relate to each other and would be appropriate to use with the #sushi.

 After taking a look at some of the top hashtags you should be using, it’s time to go into how to use them.

 Best Practices for Hashtag Use

-Social hashtags are a great way to spread awareness about your restaurant, improve customer engagement and even entice new customers to visit – happy posting!
+In the end, social hashtags are a great way to spread awareness of your restaurant.
+Incorporate these to boost new engagement and entice new customers to visit.